Valentines Day 2017

 From flying out of Philadelphia and into Denver to visit Colorado’s oldest Mosque and high5ing Muslim children and teachers - to driving over 350 miles to reach nation's geographic center and being greeted by a man that called me "the talk of the town" and while hugging me followed up with, “Of all the places in the nation that you could have come to do this - you chose us.
 I am so glad that you are here.” - to engaging over 100 people on Valentine’s Day - it was awesome.

-There were also some unforeseen nuances to this tour that made it especially cool like being fortunate enough to embrace a 100 and 99-year-old woman and having people share that they drove from across Kansas, Colorado and Wyoming just to get a hug….from me…how honoring….how humbling.
+There were also some unforeseen nuances to this tour that made it especially cool like being fortunate enough to embrace a 100 and 99-year-old woman -pictured above - and having people share that they drove from across Kansas, Colorado and Wyoming just to get a hug….from me…how honoring….how humbling.

 'Getting to the heart of it all’ definitely got to my heart.